 Crossroads has colored Kyle’s perspective of his daily work.
 “I had so many diverse opportunities and passions to explore in small, well-resourced classes with attentive and approachable teachers,” he says.
 “My subsequent career in education has really shown me what an enormous privilege that was.

 “My time at Crossroads shaped some of the core values I have as an educator, like my commitment to making social justice, creativity and critical thinking explicit parts of my practice.
 I think it also shows up in the deep interpersonal connections I try to establish with my students.

 “At the same time, I had to recognize early in my career that my role as a teacher is not to redo a more perfect version of my own education, but to reach the students in my class, including the ones with different needs and experiences than I had.”

-Kyle currently teaches kindergarten at Montclair Elementary School in Oakland.
+Kyle currently teaches fourth grade at Montclair Elementary School in Oakland.
 “I’ve gotten to the point,” he says, “where I truly cherish working in public education and couldn’t see myself doing anything else.”